Koorikdat/Koorikdat/README.md

   <tr>
     <td>
       <ul>
-        <li>🚀 Currently working on AI and machine learning research focusing on LLMs and Graph Neural Networks</li>
+        <li>🚀 Currently working on machine learning research focusing on LLMs and Graph Neural Networks</li>
         <li>🤝 Open to collaborations in software development and AI projects, I would love to work with you!</li>
         <li>📧 https://koorikdat.github.io/PersonalWebsite  📧</li>
         <br>